Introduction

 What Is the Random Coefficients Model?

 The panel data regressions we’ve looked at so far have all assumed that the coefficients on regressors are the same across all individuals.
-The random coefficients model relaxes this assumption and introduces individual-specific effects through the coefficient, such that
+The random coefficients model relaxes this assumption and introduces individual-specific effects through the coefficients, such that

 $$y_{it} = \beta_i x_{it} + \alpha_i + \epsilon_{it}$$ $$y_{it} = (b_i + \beta)x_{it} + (\alpha_i+\alpha) + \epsilon_{it}$$ $$b_i \sim N(0, \tau_{i1}^2)$$ $$a_i \sim N(0, \tau_{i2}^2)$$